Skip to content

 AI support triage automation for SaaS

-Best fit for SaaS support teams dealing with repeated ticket categories, fuzzy queue ownership, and too much manual classification before the right person can act.
+For SaaS support teams dealing with repeated ticket categories, fuzzy queue ownership, and too much manual classification before the right person can act.

 The right first build classifies the ticket, detects urgency, gathers account context, drafts the first response posture, and routes the case into the right queue before human time is spent badly.